 The provinces of Chanthaburi and Trat is where you will find the best islands near Bangkok.
-There are over 30 Thailand east islands close to Bangkok in these provinces.
+There are over 30 of these Thailand east islands close to Bangkok in these provinces.

 Koh Samet is a beautiful, small island off Thailand’s east coast.
-It is located about three hours drive from Bangkok, followed by a thirty minute speed boat ride, so is easy to reach.
+It is located about an hour’s drive from Bangkok, followed by a thirty-minute speed boat ride, so it is easy to reach.

 Electricity is produced by power generators, so the island is completely dark at night; and there is no wifi other than at one of the restaurants.

 To top this already idyllic setting, Koh Wai is blessed with incredibly beautiful beaches, soft white sand lined with palm trees, and clear, clean and blue waters where it is fun to snorkel and admire the local marine life.